 Hiring a professional contractor – this is the easiest way to ensure you get rid of Japanese knotweed for good.
 It’s also the only way to get an insurance-backed guarantee or residential Japanese knotweed indemnity insurance policy, which you’ll probably need to get a mortgage if Japanese knotweed turns up on your property survey.
-Methods include excavation and spraying with professional-grade glyphosate weed killers, and costs range from about £3,000 to £10,000 or more.
+Methods include excavation and spraying with professional-grade glyphosate weed killers, with costs ranging from about £3,000 to £10,000 or more.

 Does my home insurance cover Japanese knotweed?

 Most buildings insurance policies exclude damage caused by Japanese knotweed.
 If the knotweed problem comes from your garden, any claim is likely to be refused, as you’ve been negligent by failing to take measures to protect your home.
 If your home is affected by Japanese knotweed on adjacent land, your insurer will probably pursue the land’s owner for the related costs.